By Steve Beauregard (Updated January 1st, 2021)

 At Planet Hollywood, children 3 and under eat free, while kids 11 years and older pay the full prices quoted above.

-For an additional $12.99, you can get unlimited beer and wine during your meal..
+For an additional $12.99, you can get unlimited beer, wine and champagne during your meal.
 It’s delivered to you, whereas you have to get your own non-alcoholic drinks.
 I mention this because of numerous complaints about the speed of this service.

 Also note that the Spice Market is one of the buffets included (without any additional charge) in the popular Buffet of Buffets meal plan.